pdeljanov/Ayane/README.md

 ### Safety
 Ayane was designed to be type-safe, memory-safe, and thread-safe.

-## Progress
+## Status
-Ayane is a pre-alpha software!
-Despite the majority of the API being complete, it is still in flux, and is not recommended for production use.
+Ayane is no longer being developed, but it is "feature complete."

+Ayane is cross-platform across the major desktop platforms, however only macOS has a tested audio sink.
+The `pulseaudio` branch features an untested Linux audio sink.

 ## Examples